The 5 most important questions to ask your makeup artist and Red Flags to Avoid!

-I hope that these tips and things to look out for has been helpful for you.
-Just remember your makeup artist should be someone that makes you feel comfortable and relaxed while giving you the perfect look for you day.
+I hope that these tips and things to look out for have been helpful for you.
+Just remember your makeup artist should be someone that makes you feel comfortable and relaxed while giving you the perfect look for your day.
 All the best with your wedding plans and feel free to ask any questions you might have ♥

 Originally published on http://www.frecklesandblush.com